Diversity Is Inspiring

 Want to have real unforgettable memories?
 To try something traditional and feel like a Balinese on your own skin?
 For the body, mind and soul experience, there's many kind of Balinese traditional healing methods.
 If your body needs to relax, don't miss the opportunity to try Balinese massage, reflexology, or other spa treatment.
 To go further and more authentic, it has become very popular for tourists to also seek help of Balinese traditional healer (mainly because of the Eat Pray Love).
 Well, it is possible you'll find love in Bali like Julia Roberts, but you can also find solutions related to other aspects of your life.
 Balinese Traditional healers (Jros, balians, shamans, dukuns or however you call them) are gifted people treating physical and mental disease, they can deal with “mysterious” diseases or life situations.
 They can give you advice when you feel indecisive, or lead you back to the right path, if you lost your direction for a moment.
 People ask questions about love, health, career or other important parts of their lives.
 In addition, you might get healed using herbal medicine and oils, as well as by traditional, but quite painful massage.

-Well, that's bit from the Balinese culture and traditions, if you're interested to know more, you can read our other articles or simply come and we'll create your own Eat, Pray, Love Bali story.
+Well, that's bit from the Balinese culture and traditions, if you're interested to know more, you can read our other articles or simply come and we'll create your own Eat, Pray, Love and Dive Bali story.